baldurk/renderdoc/README.md

 Building
 --------------

 Building RenderDoc is fairly straight forward.
-See [COMPILE.md](COMPILE.md) for more details.
+See [CONTRIBUTING.md](CONTRIBUTING.md#compiling) for more details.

 Contributing & Development
 --------------

-I've added some notes on how to contribute, as well as where to get started looking through the code in [CONTRIBUTING.md](CONTRIBUTING.md) - also look at [COMPILE.md](COMPILE.md) for details on how to set up to build renderdoc.
+I've added some notes on how to contribute, as well as where to get started looking through the code in [CONTRIBUTING.md](CONTRIBUTING.md) - as well as details on how to set up to build renderdoc.